-Dogs have been at the forefront of frontiers, airport check-in, customs and narcotics, docks and shipyards, railways stations – all to thwart terrorists and their evil plans.
+Dogs have been at the forefront of frontiers, airport check-in, customs and narcotics, docks and shipyards, and railways stations – all to thwart terrorists and their evil plans.
 These amazing sentries work tirelessly to uphold the free world ideas and promote peace.

 Trained dogs have been long been braving the militants.
-Coupled with their inherent courage and ballistic body armor, the dogs can survive shrapnel and gunfire.
+Coupled with their inherent courage and ballistic body armour, the dogs can survive shrapnel and gunfire.
 Dogs have proved far better than people or machines at quickly finding bombs.

 The aftershocks of Abbottabad haven’t yet subsided.
 It was quite a stir that the stealth mission stimulated around the globe.
 However, neither the celebration recognizing the drawing of final curtains on the face of terror nor the controversy simmering over the alienation of Pakistan from the cohort operation has quite faded.

 Amidst all the media brouhaha, there remains our good old friend ─ the dog who helped Navy Seals in the operation!
 Well, he is not quite in obscurity anymore.
 Here’s saluting our comrade for the gutsy galore!

 During the raid that led to the death of Osama bin Laden, US navy Seals special forces had with them a dog named Cairo, who had undergone the canine equivalent of special services training.
 He wore a Kevlar vest with harnesses for repelling and parachuting, and a night-vision camera with an 180-degree field of vision.

 The hero dog was wounded in the operation to take down Abu Bakr al-Baghdadi, the leader of ISIS, the terrorist organization.